What Are the Different Types of Working Capital

 Net working capital (NWC) is calculated as current assets minus current liabilities.
 It indicates a company’s ability to pay off its short-term obligations.

 A positive net working capital means a business has enough money to fund its current operations and invest in future activities.
-Conversely, a negative net working capital might signal liquidity issues, indicating a potential need to turn to an alternative financing solution such as invoice factoring.
+Conversely, a negative net working capital might signal liquidity issues, indicating a potential need to turn to an alternative lending solution such as invoice factoring.

 Permanent Working Capital